List of Spider-Man: The Animated Series characters: Kingpin

 The Kingpin (voiced by Roscoe Lee Browne) is the main antagonist of the series, the archenemy of Daredevil, and one of Spider-Man's greatest adversaries.
 The character is fairly close to the comics version, but he is often occupied with manipulating super-powered characters to do his bidding.
 He serves as the criminal mastermind behind the creation of the Spider-Slayers and is responsible for the formation of the Insidious Six.

 Initially he operated behind the scenes until a two-part episode where his identity was revealed to Spider-Man with the help of Daredevil, who was seeking revenge for his father's murder at Kingpin's hands.

 The Kingpin's associates here was first Alistair Smythe.
 After Smythe almost betrayed the Kingpin because he believed Kingpin was going to kill him for his son being in jail in the two-part episode where his identity was revealed to Spider-Man, Dr. Herbert Landon replaced him.

 This series also described an origin for the Kingpin, somewhat different from the comic-book version.
 As a boy, Wilson Fisk (born Wilson Moriarty) was influenced by his father, who sought employment as a mob criminal.
 When older, Fisk assisted his father in robbing banks and jewelry stores, culminating in one robbery where his father escaped but Fisk, hampered by his already-considerable weight, was captured by the police.
 In adulthood, after being released from prison, Fisk emulated his father's goal and climbed to a position of seniority within the mob, adopting the alias "Kingpin".
 He has had his police file destroyed, removing all record of his earlier arrest and imprisonment.
 He arranged for the arrest and conviction of his father, still an aspiring but minor criminal, and declared that he did this because "sacrifices must be made".

 He maintains a strained relationship with his wife Vanessa, who is well aware of his activities, while his son Richard works for him.

 The Kingpin has many enemies, other than Spider-Man, his most recurring enemy.
 Among these foes of his include opposing crime boss Silvermane, and the two supervillains, the Green Goblin and the Hobgoblin.
 Also unlike the comic book version mostly every supervillain works for him, or he forces them to work for him, like he did to Doctor Octopus in season 4.
 He was the most powerful criminal that Spider-Man faced.

+In Spider-Man '94 #4, a sequel comic series, Kingpin became the new Mayor of New York City.

 Two alternate versions of Kingpin appear in the series finale: